Bringing Horse and Rider Together... for fun and family

 Welcome to Trail Riders Saddle Club, Inc. You will find all the information you need to learn about our saddle club and important information for existing members.

 Our club hosts monthly fun shows at the Washington County Fairgrounds in Lake Elmo on the Friday following the general membership meeting.
 Our fun shows are only open to club members.
-The fun shows include four game events: The events are broken down in the following age brackets; Pee Wee (10 and under), Junior (11 – 13), Intermediate (14 – 17), Senior (18-34), and Senior Plus (35+).
+The fun shows include three game events: The events are broken down in the following age brackets; Pee Wee (10 and under), Junior (11 – 13), Intermediate (14 – 17), Senior (18-34), and Senior Plus (35+).
 No awards are given out at the fun shows, but rather points are accumulated and year-end awards are given at the banquet for the top five in each age division.
 We understand the importance of encouraging our youngest riders, so trophies are given to ALL pee wee riders at our awards ceremony.

 - Trail Riders has four royalty positions: Queen, Princess, Jr. Princess and Lil’ Miss

 - We organize a fall trail ride each year.

 The Horse's Prayer

 "To thee, my master, I offer my prayer.
 Feed me, water and care for

 me, and, when the day's work is done, provide me with shelter, a clean,